Three pillars encompass the intrinsic values of UCLA Anderson:

 Donna Sharp has led executive education programs at Columbia and Cornell.

 Needle-in-a-Haystack Cancer Genes

-Elisa Long comments on new research that suggests general testing for BRCA mutation might be cost effective
+Elisa Long comments on new research that suggests general testing for BRCA mutations might be cost-effective